wp-plugins/cleanprint-lt/readme.txt

     <li>Use the CleanPrint button set or point your own buttons or text to CleanPrint.</li>
     <li>Lightbox keeps users on your page within their original browser window.</li>
     <li>Green ticker shows how many pages CleanPrint has saved.</li>
-    <li>Share options – share options are always visible in the print, PDF and email channels so that you get more traffic.</li>
+    <li>Share options - share options are always visible in the print, PDF and email channels so that you get more traffic.</li>
 </ul>

-Features and Benefits – Users
+Features and Benefits - Users
 <ul>
-    <li>Control – Users are in control of font size, images, grayscale of text, and eliminating any unwanted content before outputting to print and PDF.</li>
+    <li>Control - Users are in control of font size, images, grayscale of text, and eliminating any unwanted content before outputting to print and PDF.</li>
-    <li>Button Set – Users feel good about hitting eco-friendly content output buttons next to your content.</li>
+    <li>Button Set - Users feel good about hitting eco-friendly content output buttons next to your content.</li>
-    <li>On-Page-Lightbox doesn’t open a new browser window on visitor’s screen.</li>
+    <li>On-Page-Lightbox doesn't open a new browser window on visitor's screen.</li>
     <li>Green ticker shows how many pages CleanPrint has saved.</li>
     <li>Branded output - Your brand/URL are printed on the page or saved in the PDF so that people can always get back to the source.</li>
 </ul>